taky-kongo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	* Returns -1 and prints - if n is less than zero

 6-abs.c: This program is a function that computes the absolute value of an integer.

+7-print_last_digit.c: The program is a function that prints the last digit of a number.

+	* Prototype: int print_last_digit(int);
+	* Returns the value of the last digit